-Follow this Graveyard Fields hike to stunning waterfalls, through fields of wildflowers, blackberries and wild blueberries, and to beautiful views just off the Blue Ridge Parkway near Asheville.
+Follow this Graveyard Fields hike to stunning waterfalls, through fields of wildflowers and wild blueberries, and to beautiful views just off the Blue Ridge Parkway near Asheville.

-Graveyard Fields Waterfalls Trail: the hike
+Graveyard Fields: the hike

-Departing the second falls, the hike doubles back to the trail junction, this time trailing southwest to begin the loop portion of the trail.
+Departing the second falls, the hike doubles back to the trail junction, this time veering southwest to begin the loop portion of the trail.
 The hike treks through sandy, grassy fields and crosses a boardwalk before passing a second trail junction at .7 mile.
-The hike continues westbound toward the upperfalls, crossing a boardwalk and trailing through fields of wild blackberries and blueberries.
-The hike reaches a third trail junction at .85 mile, hanging a right and following signs to the upper falls.
+The route continues westbound toward the upper falls, crossing a boardwalk and passing through fields of wild blackberries and blueberries.
+The hike reaches a third trail junction at .85 mile, turning right and following signs to the upper falls.

-The trail crosses a creek at 1.15 miles, and again at 1.35 miles before making a steady upward climb to the waterfall over rocky, moss-covered, angular boulders and rough terrain.
+The trail crosses a creek at 1.15 miles, and again at 1.35 miles before beginning a steady upward climb to the waterfall over rocky, moss-covered, angular boulders and rough terrain.
 The sound of rushing water fills the forest as the trail reaches the lower section of the waterfall.

 The upper falls at Graveyard Fields is divided into two sections, each accessible by a short side trail.
 At the lower section, the river slides over an angled, colorful rock outcrop, plunging down an extended chute before pooling above large, tumbled boulders.
 At the upper, Yellowstone Prong plunges from a towering cliff before cascading over an angled rock outcrop, twisting and turning as it falls and pools.
-The falls make a great spot for a mid-hike snack (and on early mornings, our favorite place to enjoy coffee and a trail bar on the Blue Ridge Parkway).
+The falls make a great spot for a mid-hike snack (and in the early morning, it’s our favorite place to enjoy coffee and a morning snack on the Blue Ridge Parkway).

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-Graveyard Fields Waterfalls Trail: Directions & Details
+Graveyard Fields Map, Directions & Details

-Free (limited) parking is available at the Graveyard Fields parking area and overlook at MP 418 on the Blue Ridge Parkway.
+Free (limited) parking is available at the parking area and overlook at MP 418 on the Blue Ridge Parkway.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)

 35.320383, -82.847050 // N35 19.223 W82 50.823